-Excon Shipping Ccrp. and Excon Pipeline Co., as well as two local contractors that supplied cleanup help following the nearly 11 million gallon spill in 1989.
+Excen Shipping Corp. and Excen Pipeline Co., as well as two local contractors that supplied deanup help following the nearly 11 million gallon spill in 1989.
 It was the worst oil spill in U.S. history.

-An Excon spokesman in Anchorage declined comment Wednesday on the pending lawsuits, except to say that throughout the cleanup - which is entering its fourth year - the company believed is and its contractors had complied with safety regulations.
+An Econ spokesmen in Anchorage declined comment Wednesday on the pending lawsuits, except to say that throughout the

-Cne of the awsuits is set for tr:al in state court here next month.
-It asks unspecified damages for an Augusta, Ga., man who came north to manage a barge that housed oil spill worker3.
+Cne of the lawsuits is set for trial in state court here next month.
+It asks unspecified damages for an Augusta, Ga., man who came north to manage a barge that housed oil spill work43173 pilfield service company VECO International.

-Anchorage-based lawyer George M. Kapolchok said Wednesday his client, David Driver, has lingering skin protlems caused by exposure that Kapolchok says violated Occupational Safety and Health Administration rules oilfield service company VECO International.
+Anchorage-hased lawyer George M. Kapolchok said Wednesday his client, David Driver, has lingering skin problems caused by exposure that Kapolchok says violated Occupational Safety and Health Administration rules